-While those crossovers tend to have Marmite looks, the CX-3 is less controversial, and consist of slim headlights, a large chorme-effect grille, cladding on the wheel arches and sills, smart alloy wheels and a neatly executed rear end.
-It’s very smart and, unusually, looks attractive in every colour.
+While those crossovers tend to have Marmite looks, the CX-3 is less controversial and consists of slim headlights, a large chrome-effect grille, cladding on the wheel arches and sills, smart alloy wheels, and a neatly-executed rear end.
+It’s very smart, and unusually, looks attractive in every colour.

 The Mazda CX-3 looked terrific when it first arrived in 2016

 When new, the Mazda CX-3 came with a choice of a 2.0-litre petrol engine with a couple of power outputs, and 1.5- and 1.8-litre diesels.
 The more powerful petrol engine and Sport Nav trim on the diesel engines give the CX-3 four-wheel drive.
 The rest of the models power the front wheels.

 All engines have enough power to keep the Mazda up with traffic in town and on the motorway.
 The petrol versions handle slightly better than the diesel.
 The body rolls a little in the bends, but the suspension can deal with most bumps effectively so you can take it down country lanes without getting seasick.